liolocs/manaree/app/public/wp-content/themes/meathouse-child/THEME_MODIFICATIONS_GUIDE.md

-# Theme Modifications Guide - Les Moussaillons
+# Theme Modifications Guide - MeatHouse Child Theme

-This document provides comprehensive guidelines for understanding and extending the modifications made to the Appetizer child theme.
+This document provides comprehensive guidelines for understanding and extending the modifications made to the MeatHouse child theme.
 It serves as a reference for AI assistants and developers working on this WordPress theme.

+## Overview

+**Parent Theme**: MeatHouse by JWSThemes
+**Child Theme**: MeatHouse Child
+**WordPress Theme Structure**: Child theme approach for safe customization **WooCommerce**: Fully integrated with extensive template customization options **Page Builder**: Elementor with 30+ custom widgets **Text Domain**: `meathouse`

+### Quick Start
+1. All modifications should be made in the child theme (`meathouse-child/`)
+2. Never modify parent theme files directly
+3. Use function prefix `meathouse_child_` for custom functions
+4. CSS custom properties are defined in `:root` for easy color theming
+5. WooCommerce templates can be overridden by copying to child theme with same directory structure

 ## Table of Contents
 1. [Theme Architecture](#theme-architecture)